Two-Step Estimation of a Strategic Network Formation Model with Clustering: Estimation

-This instrument depends on $\theta$.
-Therefore, we need a preliminary estimator of $\theta$.
-For that purpose we can use powers and interactions of $X_{i}$ and $X_{j}$ as the $d_{\theta}$ instruments in the moment condition.
-A preliminary instrument is not needed if we use continuous updating as in \citet{Hansen_1996} .
+Note that the instrument depends on $\theta$.
+We can either construct a preliminary estimator of $\theta$ using an initial instrument\footnote{For example, we can use powers and interactions of $X_{i}$ and $X_{j}$ to construct an initial instrument.} or use continuous updating, as in \citet{Hansen_1996}.\footnote{Using instrument (\ref{eq:instrument}) with continuous mapping is equivalent to QMLE based on (\ref{eq:logL}).
+However, GMM provides more flexibility in choosing the instrument, especially when the link choice probability $P_{n,ij}(\theta,p)$ is not fully differentiable in $\theta$ and $p$.
+See Section \ref{sec:limiting} for more discussions.}

-{In the discussion of Assumption \ref{ass.theta.asymdist}(i) we noted that $P_{n,ij}\left( \theta,p\right) $ is not differentiable for a finite number of values of $\theta$.
-That may be a problem for the instrument, because it has to be evaluated outside a small neighborhood of $\theta_{0}$ during the search for the solution of the moment equation.
-We can avoid this problem, if we use the limiting choice probability derived in Section \ref{sect.limit} in the instrument instead of the finite $n$ probability.
-The limiting choice probability is differentiable in $\theta$ everywhere.
-We will come back to this after we discuss the limiting game.}